 16. Vat Pournima

-This is a glimpse in to the multi-cultural world of festivals and festivities of the Maharashtrians.
-Festivals take out the stress from or daily life, and present a wonderful opportunity to socialize, revel in song and dance, enjoy some sumptuous food and celebrate the joys of life.
+This is a glimpse into the multi-cultural world of festivals of Maharashtra.
+Festivals take out the stress from or daily life and present a wonderful opportunity to socialize, revel in song and dance, enjoy some sumptuous food and celebrate the joys of life.
 Please share your experience if you have been a part of any of these festivals.